MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

         }
         ```

-    *  Copy the following code to your JSON file when installing from the Microsoft Edge add-ons store on macOS and Linux.
+    *  Copy the following code to your JSON file when installing from the Microsoft Edge Add-ons store on macOS and Linux.

         ```json
         {